raystanza/raystanza.github.io/all_collections/_posts/2022-12-06-clicker-game.md

 The 'Player' can choose to have the browser speak the paragraph aloud, using a selected voice.

+The player accumulates a "Score" and a 'High-Score'.
+(Saved in browser storage)

-This is fairly useless and is intented as an annoyance machine written in MD/HTML/CSS/JS.
+This is fairly useless and is intented as an annoyance machine for my kids to play with.
+(Written in MD/HTML/CSS/JS.)

 ## Game Legend